 In 217 AD, early in the reign of Macrinus, the building was struck by lightning and badly damaged.
 (This was seen as a very ill omen for the tenure of the new emperor, who had replaced the recently assassinated Caracalla, and whose death he was intimately involved in.)
 By 218 AD the Severan dynasty was once more on the throne, in the guise of Elagabalus, and repairs to the Colosseum were begun.
 Work continued under Severus Alexander so that by 223 AD the building was sufficiently restored to be used once more be used (work on the structure would continue for well over another decade, to be finished during the reign of Gordian III, who celebrated its completion with a small issue of medallions).
 The cost of repairing the Colosseum was great for in 230AD, then Emperor Alexander Severus placed a tax on pimps and both male and female prostitutes, with the stipulation that the income thus raised go not into the public treasury but towards the cost of restoring the Colosseum.
 (Imperial Lives, Severus Alexander 24.3).

-In honor of the Colosseum‘s reopening, Severus Alexander struck a very small issue of commemorative coins: a number of bronze sestertii and asses, as small issue of silver denarius and an even smaller issue of gold aurei, of which two are known.
+In honor of the Colosseum‘s reopening, Severus Alexander struck a very small issue of commemorative coins: a number of bronze sestertii and asses, a small issue of a silver denarius of which only two are known, and also a small issue of gold aurei, of which two are known.

 IMP ALEXANDER PIVS AVG